franck44/evm-dis/README.md

 The CFG generator outputs a DOT representation of the graph.
 Hovering some items (segments) reveals some information about the instructions, their gas cost, and for the segment about their _stack effects_.

+> [!TIP]
-The generator uses a combination of abstract interpretation, loop folding (using weakest pre-conditions) and automata minimisation.
+> The generator uses a combination of abstract interpretation, loop folding (using weakest pre-conditions) and automata minimisation.
 It can re-construct CFGs with nested loops, function calls.

 Examples of CFGs in DOT format and SVG format are available in the [test folder](./src/dafny/tests/src/).
 A front end is provided at [https://bytespector.org](https://bytespector.org) or alternatively,